hamzaa-Bouyahyaa/Ramadhan-Dishes-Challenge-Node-js/README.md

 This is a simple explanation of folder structure :\
 1 - you'll see the server.js.\
 2 - you'll see routes folder with 2 files : cooktime.js and suggest.js.
-Each one have a controller with the same name.\
+Each one have a controller with the same name in controller folder.\
 3 - you will find also the json file : "dishes.json". it's our Ressources.\